 Topical Antioxidants vs. Oral Supplements

 Antioxidants can be ingested or applied topically to the skin.
-Many clinical studies have called into question the effectiveness of antioxidant supplements taken orally; whereas, dermatological studies are finding that topical applications show great promise.2 However, not all scientists agree and the best method will sometimes depend on the type of antioxidant being used, the condition of the skin, and one’s exposure to environmental toxins and UV rays.
+Many clinical studies have called into question the effectiveness of antioxidant supplements taken orally; whereas, dermatological studies are finding that topical applications show great promise.2 However, not all scientists agree, and the best method will sometimes depend on the type of antioxidant being used, the condition of the skin, and one’s exposure to environmental toxins and UV rays.
+Therefore, you should use topical antioxidants over oral supplements.

 Studies show that increasing your nutritional intake of foods high in vitamin C will not impact your skin significantly.
 For this reason, it is recommended that topical creams and lotions containing vitamin C be used instead if you want to see a measurable improvement in your skin’s appearance.3